Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 Finding Forgiveness in the Moment

-The best of all worlds would be if we could be mindful enough to cultivate the ability to forgive ourselves in the moment.
+The best scenario is to cultivate mindfulness.
+This allows us to forgive ourselves in the moment.

-Imagine not having to go through the whole cycle of feeling badly, blaming ourselves, and experiencing shame before getting to the place where we accept and forgive ourselves, or others.
+Imagine not going through the cycle of feeling badly.
+We often blame ourselves and experience shame.
+Then, we arrive at a place where we accept and forgive ourselves or others.

 Imagine owning up to mistakes as soon as we realize we’ve made them.
 Immediately knowing it’s okay, and that mistakes don’t make us less worthy of love and happiness.